ge3224/just-jsx/README.md

 3. Serve content over HTTPS only
 4. Use browser's built-in escaping (text content, not innerHTML)

-See the [Security section in README](README.md#security-considerations) for more details.

 ## Advanced Patterns

 See the [examples/recipes](./examples/recipes) directory for:

 - **[Memory Management](./examples/recipes/memory-management.tsx)** - Cleaning up event listeners and timers
-- Component composition patterns
-- Form handling and validation
-- Async rendering techniques
-- CSS-in-JS alternatives

 ## Limitations